-The doors are manufactured to a 44mm thickness for a solid heavy door.
-The stiles and rails are made by laminating together two 22mm sections of solid oak.
+We manufacture the Cardinal doors to a 44mm thickness for a solid heavy door.
+Our professionals make the stiles and rails by laminating together two 22mm sections of solid oak.
 Laminating the sections in this way makes the door much more structurally stable than using a single piece of oak.
-All laminations are done in house so that we can control the quality.
-Each door is supplied with an oak weather bar which can be fitted on site.
+We supply each door with a quality oak weather bar that you can fit on site.

 Most boards will be clear, some may have the occasional small knot emphasising the solid oak construction of these doors.
 There can be some colour variation within the boards as you find in any natural raw material.

-All of our Oak is specially kiln dried to 8-10% for use as an exterior door and will exhibit minimum movement in use.
-As with all timber its extremely important to thoroughly finished external doors as soon as they are installed to prevent rapid moisture content changes that can lead to door swelling.
+All of our Oak is specially kiln dried to 10-12% for use as an exterior door and will exhibit minimum movement in use if finished appropriately.
+As with all timber its extremely important to use an the correct finishing system as soon as they are installed to prevent rapid moisture content changes that can lead to door swelling.

 Standard and Custom Sizes

 Cardinal external oak doors are manufactured to order to your exact size.
 We will make your door in any size up to 950mm x 2100mm for the same price.
 We can make larger doors but please call with your requirements for us to quote a price.